MaeteeChan/MaeteeChan/README.md

 # 👋 Hello there!
-I am a dedicated individual with a diverse academic background currently pursuing dual undergraduate degrees in Law and Political Science.
-My major in Government, coupled with a minor in Philosophy.
+I am a committed individual with a diverse academic background, currently pursuing two undergraduate degrees—one in Law and another in Political Science.
+My major focuses on Government, coupled with a minor in Philosophy.

 ## 🚀 Aspirations
 Driven by a multifaceted academic journey, I aspire to transition into AI engineering and data science roles.
 Leveraging my unique blend of insights from law, politics, philosophy, economics, and mathematics, I aim to contribute meaningfully to the cutting-edge domains of artificial intelligence and data science.